Permaculture and potager gardens combined together create a wonderful garden design.

 What is permaculture?
-What is a potager?
+What is a potager garden?
 How do we combine these two into a beautiful and functional garden design?

-A potager garden is close to your home (and especially kitchen) that offers nourishment and seasonal harvests.
+A potager garden is close to your home (and especially the kitchen) that offers nourishment and seasonal harvests.
 This garden design is often with symmetrical garden beds and is created for beauty as well as purpose.
-Flowers are mixed in with your veggies and herbs and easy harvesting.
+Flowers are mixed in with your vegetables and herbs and easy harvesting.

 The term potager means ‘for the soup pot’ and began during medieval times in France.

 As I grew up in France (Normandy, close to Le Mont Saint-Michel) the term potager is a word I love to describe the home kitchen garden.

 What is a Permaculture Potager?